Summit-Sailors/dioxus-browser-extension-builder/README.md

 ## Development Flow

 1. Create a new extension project or navigate to an existing one
+2. Run `dx-ext init` to create the default configuration, or customize with options
-2. Configure your extension in `dx-ext.toml`
+3. Adjust your extension settings in `dx-ext.toml` if needed
-3. Run `dx-ext watch` to start the development server
+4. Run `dx-ext watch` to start the development server
-4. Make changes to your Rust code or extension files
+5. Make changes to your Rust code or extension files
-5. The tool will automatically rebuild and copy files as needed
+6. The tool will automatically rebuild and copy files as needed
-6. Load your extension from the `dist` directory in your browser
+7. Load your extension from the `dist` directory in your browser
-7. When ready for production, run `dx-ext build` to create a final build
+8. When ready for production, run `dx-ext build` to create a final build

 ## Extension Components